The Light Bus Returns

 50 years earlier Dr. Bob painted an intricate all-over symbol-laden design on the VW bus belonging to his friend Robert Grimm, singer for the rock band Light.
 Grimm would soon take the Light bus up to the Woodstock Festival in 1969, where it was featured in an iconic Associated Press photo and became a symbol of a generation.

 Our work began with clearing out and preparing a barn, creating a scaffold that would support two people to paint the roof of the bus.
 Soon after arrived our blank canvas: a nearly identical vintage 1962 VW Kombi.

 We carefully gridded the entire body and penciled in every last detail from the original Light Bus...

 It was a painstaking process that took many weeks, and for much of the time we had a documentary film crew present.
 We were expected to be knowledgeable about the symbology behind the bus, and to explain it for the cameras.
 I brushed up on my pithy quips, but we'll see if any made the final cut...

-This is only a small part of Light's story.
-Learn more:
+This page explains only a small part of Light's story.

 Bob Grimm's recollections of the Light bus and Woodstock

 Keep abreast of the Lightbus Documentary Film project